feint1980/EZVOM/README.md

 # EZVOM
-An program for raspberry pi 3B that display signal from VOM (Volt-Ohm-Milliammeter)
+A framework needed to build an application for raspberry pi 3B that display signal from VOM (Volt-Ohm-Milliammeter)